 Early applications are encouraged because, if admitted, the student receives priority for registration time assignment.
-Applications received after published deadlines with complete supporting documentation, scores, fees and transcripts will be considered, but do not receive priority handling.
+Applications received after published deadlines with complete supporting documentation, scores, fees and transcripts will be considered, but those students may not meet scholarship deadlines.
 In some cases, course availability is limited for the later applicants.

 International Application Requirements

 Academic Policies for Graduate Students